 You’ll notice when you arrive that we are based in a private home.
 Most DJ companies are.
 A home setting allows for a relaxed atmosphere and a more personal visit.
-That’s why you rarely see a “DJ store” at the mall.
+That’s why you never see a “DJ store” at the mall.
 We served about 350 clients last year.
 That’s about one new client per day.
 It is simply not cost-efficient to maintain a full store or office, pay rent, utilities and insurance, and staff it 8 to 12 hours a day, to book just one event.
-Companies with storefronts or offices charge hundreds of dollars more per event to recoup their costs; and it adds nothing to the quality of their performance.
+Companies with dedicated offices charge hundreds of dollars more per event to recoup their costs; and it adds nothing to the quality of their performance.

 We Can Help with the Rest of Your Planning

 If you’re still shopping for these services, ask me about them.
 I can help: